 - Employee timesheet software can help companies save time and money

 Some employers opt for a GPS location system to track their employees.
 This enables managers to determine in which location employees have clocked in and clocked out (office, home or other).
-However, privacy laws mean that employers can only track employee movements with their express consent and providing they are in a state that permits employee surveillance (states such as Georgia and Missouri do not have any privacy laws; other states only allow tracking if an employee is in a company car).

 Although simple attendance templates can be used to keep track of time and attendance, a time tracking app or an automated system can streamline and speed up the process.
 Using employee attendance software or an app for employee time tracking can also help employers comply with all FLSA record-keeping requirements and organize data so it can be stored for the 3 years required by US law.
 Aside from legal compliance, a good time tracking app can also help calculate hours correctly (with rounding up and overtime), rendering it a valuable resource for large and small businesses.